 Through my study of physics I developed an interest in programming and computers.
 I am now at Florida State University pursuing a PhD in the emerging field of Scientific Computing.
 My background in physics and mathematics has allowed me to take on many of the challenging scientific problems.

 I received a Masters degree from Miami University of Ohio in physics.
 The main focus of my research was studying quantum optics, specifically the collective quantum jumps of Rydberg Atoms ( paper/ talk/ poster ).
 During my time at MUO I was also a teaching assistant for many physics labs.

 I have a bachelors degree in physics from Appalachian State University, where I studied the fabrication and characterization of organic solar cells ( paper/ talk/ poster ).
 I also was involved in the modeling of voting trends in North Carolina using decision trees and random forests (poster).

-Apart from scientific computing I enjoy hiking, canoeing and juggling!
+Apart from scientific computing I enjoy crossword puzzles, reading, and juggling!

 I am also a big fan of data visualization and enjoy learning new ways to communicate and share interesting ideas.